DoctorAmerica/wtdatascraper/README.md

-# War Thunder Wiki Data Scraper
+# War Thunder Data Scraper

-This tool aims to be able to automatically scrape and save data directly from the [War Thunder Wiki](wiki.warthunder.com)
+This tool aims to be able to automatically scrape and save data directly from the [War Thunder Wiki](wiki.warthunder.com) and the [War Thunder Replays](https://warthunder.com/en/tournament/replay/)

 ## Preface